Getting Involved in our Parish

 We encourage you to prayerfully consider if God is calling you to this ministry of leadership.

-–Book Club – meet in Fall and Spring to read good Catholic books to help us grow in our Faith while forming friendships.
+–Book Club – meet in Fall to read good Catholic books to help us grow in our Faith while forming friendships.

 -Ministry of Compassion – (prayer blanket/prayer shawl ministry)

 The Ministry of Compassion is a part of Christian Service, and was created to help bring God’s love and compassion to those who are suffering serious illness or infirmity in our parish and community by providing prayer blankets and prayer shawls.

 What It’s About: